Frequently Asked Questions about the Canberra Housing Proposal – Based on the Common Ground Model

-What is the Common Ground ?
+What is Common Ground ?

-Common Ground matches accommodation with personalized support services to ensure people transition and ultimately live independently
+Common Ground matches accommodation with personalized support services to ensure people transition ultimately to live independently.

-Where did the Common Ground model come from?
+Where did the Common Ground model originate?

 Common Ground is a not for profit organisation based in the United States it was first started in New York in the early 1990’s by Roseanne Haggerty and is growing in popularity in Australia as the best model to support and end chronic homelessness.

 The first Common Ground Canberra is Gungahlin

 The Gungahlin town centre is well located, close to a range of amenities including parks, public transport, shopping, health and social services, and employment, and within a medium density mixed residential and commercial zone.

 On site tenancy and support staff are a critical part of the Common Ground facility.
 The facility should provide appropriate office spaces for staff (including the concierge and any tenancy staff) and appropriate rooms for the provision of support services.